en

 Nobody can have it all.
 But you can have what matters

-If you are a business that operates in Catalan, that has roots here, that addresses a specific community and that represents a piece of our culture, then the .cat domain bearing your name should belong to you.
+If you are a business that operates in Catalan, that has roots here, that speaks to a specific community and that represents — consciously or not — a piece of our culture, then the .cat domain bearing your name should belong to you.
 Not as an infallible shield against all fraud, but as a mark of ownership over your digital identity in the linguistic and cultural environment that defines you.

-The good news is that having it does not mean having to manage a new website.
-A .cat domain can be configured to automatically redirect to any other page: your .com version, your .es, or whichever you normally use.
-We call this a “redirect”, and it is as simple as changing the number plate on a car without moving it.
+And the good news is that having it does not mean having to manage a new website.
+A .cat domain can be set up to automatically redirect to any other page: your .com version, your .es, or whichever one you normally use.
+We call this a “redirect”, and it is as simple as changing a car’s number plate without moving the car.
 What you achieve is that nobody can use that .cat domain to impersonate you, without you having to change anything about your usual workflow.
-For more specific cases, the .cat domain also provides other forms of protection, such as defensive domains, available exclusively for registered trademarks.

 Gastronomy is culture.
 And culture needs a space of its own